-Teacher burnout is real — and it is easy to feel like you’ve used up every bit of your energy and reserve at the end of a stressful semester or school year.
+Teacher burnout is real — and it is easy to feel like you’ve used up every bit of your energy and reserve at the end of a stressful semester or school year…even a school day!

-It happens to all of us — we have a stressful year of teaching.
-Maybe it was the parents, maybe there was a handful of students that made us lose our cool, maybe it was an administrator or fellow teacher…or maybe your personal life was out of control.
+Maybe it’s the parents, maybe there is a handful of students that make us lose our cool, maybe it’s an administrator or fellow teacher…or maybe it’s personal events.

 Or maybe it was a little of everything.